yudzofc/telegram-anonymous-chat/README.md

 ---------

-NOTE: This project will not maintained after `27 June 2021`, that means no update.
+NOTE: This project will not maintained after `27 August 2021`, that means no update.
 Feel free to anyone to continue this project :)